 It commonly leads to fatalities when someone goes through withdrawal under neglectful care or if they are incarcerated.
 It’s a possibility for individuals who detox alone to experience dangerous consequences if they become dehydrated.
 It is also possible to overdose when someone attempts to detox at home.

 The safest way to manage your kratom withdrawal symptoms is through medical detox.
 A detox program will provide you with 24-hour care and avoid dangerous symptoms.
-If you are thinking about stopping kratom or you are currently experiencing withdrawal symptoms, you must immediately consider medical detox.
+If you are thinking about stopping kratom or you are currently experiencing withdrawal symptoms, you must immediately consider NCBI.